Nara + Inari Private Tour

 After picking you up from your hotel, we'll take the train to Inari to visit the Fushimi Inari Taisha Temple.

 Fushimi Inari Taisha is a Shinto sanctuary dedicated to the Deity Inari, associated with fertility, rice, agriculture, and business success.
-It features thousands of red torii gates leading up the hill, gaining worldwide fame from the film "Memoirs of A Geisha".
+The temple features thousands of red torii gates leading up the hill, gaining global recognition through the film "Memoirs of A Geisha".

-Our next stop will be Nara, the first capital of Japan (between 710-784).
-We will visit two large temples built during this period: Kofukuji, which has a notable pagoda, and Todaiji, recognized as the largest wooden structure in the world.
+Next, we will head to Nara, the first capital of Japan (710-784).
+We will visit two significant temples from this era: Kofukuji, notable for its pagoda, and Todaiji, which is the largest wooden structure in the world.

-We will then explore Nara Park, home to deer, which are considered ancient messengers of the Gods.
+The tour will also include a visit to Nara Park, home to deer, regarded as the ancient messengers of the Gods.

 The tour will conclude at the central station in Kyoto.